Who is Abbey M. Blue

 The letter was one of gratitude for our connection.
 It was also a letter asking me to ‘help others understand.’
 How do I help others understand when it all felt so impossible to me?

-Over the years, I’d hear her whispers deep within my soul.
-As I searched and fought for my own healing, I shared what I discovered along the way with others.
+Over the years, I’d heard her whispers deep within my soul.
+As I searched and fought for my healing, I shared what I discovered along the way with others.
 I began writing here and there.
 I shared a blog and whenever I wrote, I thought of her.

 When I finally wrote a memoir focused on healing from past sexual trauma, it was recommended that I use a pen name for legal purposes.
 I couldn’t think of a more appropriate name than Abbey.